-A recent law (dated 14 June 2013) provides for two different methods of carrying out a collective dismissal (10 or more employees): negotiating a collective agreement or drawing up a 'unilateral document'.
+The law provides for two different methods of carrying out a collective dismissal (10 or more employees dismissed in a company of 50 or more employees): negotiating a collective agreement or drawing up a 'unilateral document'.

 A collective agreement must be negotiated and signed with one or several trade unions.
 The agreement must provide details of the content of the collective redundancy plan (measures aimed at avoiding or at least mitigating the effects of redundancies, including redeployment measures) and can also contain provisions concerning the consultation procedure to be carried out with the works council.
 The trade union representatives may be assisted by an expert paid by the company.